 I understand how devastated friends and family members feel when a loved one commits suicide.
-I have personally lost at least six friends and one family member to suicide in the past few years.
+I have personally lost four friends and one family member to suicide in the past few years.
 I understand the pain, the confusion, and the shame involved.

 Having said that, we are doing no favors, either to the memory of the dead or the survivors by pretending that those who choose to end their own lives weren’t suffering.

 Suicide is a “leading cause of death” and “major public health concern” in America, according to the National Institutes of Mental Health.